s-canchi/scanchi.github.io/aboutme.md

 I am an engineering researcher turned bioinformatician passionate about teaching and training!

-I am currently a postdoctoral researcher at University of California Davis, where I develop and test technical documentation on broad topics including bioinformatics, cloud computing and data reusability for the [NIH Common Fund Data Ecosystem](https://nih-cfde.org/).
+I am currently a bioinformatics training focussed postdoctoral researcher at University of California Davis, where I develop and test technical documentation on broad topics including bioinformatics, cloud computing and data reusability for the [NIH Common Fund Data Ecosystem](https://nih-cfde.org/).

 I received my PhD at the [Department of Mechanical & Aerospace Engineering at University of Florida](https://mae.ufl.edu).
 My dissertation research was focussed on understanding the cellular mechanisms associated with primary blast-induced traumatic brain injury (bTBI), which is a common concern among military personnel.
 My thesis work earned **Best Dissertation Award** in the Solid Mechanics, Design and Manufacturing track.